John Charteris: First World War

 Charteris was sometimes described as Haig's "evil counsellor", and has been blamed by some historians for Haig's errors, with the accusation that he had a propensity in intelligence briefings to provide assessments of the German situation that gave Haig what he wanted to hear.
 He produced reports of poor German morale based on interviews with prisoners, and of German manpower shortages based on statistical analysis of their paybooks, which gave a German soldier's age and year of callup.
 These reports were influential in Haig's decisions affecting the conduct of military campaigns, and were increasingly criticised by Major-General George Macdonogh, intelligence advisor at the War Office.
 Haig kept him on after his inadequacies had been exposed.

 However, the historian John Bourne has stated that Charteris was methodical and hardworking.
 Herbert Lawrence, who became the BEF's Chief of Intelligence briefly in early 1918, testified to the efficiency of the organisation he inherited from Charteris when he replaced him after his dismissal.
 Bourne argues that although Charteris was wrong about the wider issues of German morale and manpower, he was effective at predicting enemy troop deployments, immediate plans and tactical changes.
 In Bourne's view, he was not Haig's "evil genius", but rather shared Haig's innate optimism and did nothing to undermine it.

-An official inquiry blamed intelligence failures by Charteris' Department for the near debacle at the Battle of Cambrai, where a German counter-attack had retaken almost all the British gains.
+An official inquiry blamed intelligence failures by Charteris's Department for the near debacle at the Battle of Cambrai, where a German counter-attack had retaken almost all the British gains.
 By the end of 1917 Charteris was known as "the U-boat".
 In January 1918 Brigadier-General Edgar William Cox was recalled to France to replace Charteris.
-Charteris' final intelligence reports correctly predicted a German offensive in spring 1918.
+Charteris's final intelligence reports correctly predicted a German offensive in spring 1918.
 Charteris, who in January 1917 was promoted to brevet colonel, was moved to the job of deputy director of Transportation at GHQ.
 He relinquished this position, and his temporary brigadier general's rank, in September 1918.